bmcouma/teklini-technologies-com/IMPLEMENTATION_COMPLETE.md

 9. ✅ **Automated Deployment** with GitHub Actions
 10. ✅ **Development Tools** with build process

-The website is now **production-ready** and follows all modern web development best practices.
-Simply push the code to your repository and enable GitHub Pages for instant deployment!
+The website is now **production-ready** and follows all modern web development best practices!

 ---